-- (i) Automobile distribution and retailing of the Ford franchises and provision of related support services;

-- (ii) Property development; and
+- (i) Automobile distribution and retailing of the Ford franchises and provision of related support services; - (ii) Leasing and selling of premium Electrical Vehicles ("EVs"); - (iii) Property development; and - (iv) Plantation.

-- (iii) Timber plantation.

 We aim to enhance profitability and strengthen our present position in the industries we operate in, in order to support our long-term sustainability and growth.